SnapperGee/password-generator/README.md

 ### Known Bugs

-- When the page is refreshed, the states of the checkboxes, create button, range scale slider and options dropdown get out of sync until they're interacted with by the user.
+- When the page is refreshed, the states of the checkboxes, create button, range scale slider, and options dropdown get out of sync until they're interacted with by the user.

 ### Proposals